fentonfentonfenton/coolbeans/README.md

 ### OFC

 You need an AWS session for this to work, I.E. you need to have access keys in your environment.
-I use `aws-vault exec blah .coolbeans example.com` but if you use other ways it should work too!
+I use `aws-vault exec blah .c/oolbeans example.com` but if you use other ways it should work too!

 ### TO:DO